5uno9a/termrooms/docs/00_executive_summary.md

 ## Project Overview

-TermRooms is a lightweight, web-based platform that enables users to create and join collaborative "terminal rooms" directly in their browser—no native client required.
-Inspired by the immediacy of command-line workflows, TermRooms transforms simple slash-commands into interactive room management: `/create`, `/join`, `/passwd`, `/who`, `/msg`, and more.
-Each room presents a split view with a terminal-style command input/output pane, a live participant list, and a minimal message stream.
+TermRooms is a web-based platform that combines collaborative terminal rooms with real-time multiplayer simulations.
+Users create and join rooms using slash commands (`/create`, `/join`, `/passwd`, `/who`, `/msg`) and can run interactive simulations like ReactorSim—a nuclear reactor management game.
+The platform features a JSON-based game engine for creating and sharing terminal-based simulations, with a dev sandbox for building custom games.

 ## Interactive Elements

-This project satisfies the course requirement for interactivity by enabling authenticated or guest users to:
+This project satisfies the course requirement for interactivity by enabling users to:
-- Create and manage rooms with optional password protection
+- Create and manage simulation rooms with optional password protection
-- Join/leave rooms through terminal commands
+- Join multiplayer games and simulations in real-time
-- Exchange real-time messages within rooms
+- Collaborate on complex systems through terminal commands
-- Set room topics and manage participant permissions
+- Build and share custom games using the dev sandbox
-- Bookmark favorite rooms for quick access
+- Exchange real-time messages and coordinate actions
-- View audit logs of room activities
+- Experience hands-on systems thinking through interactive simulations

 ## Technical Approach